susan-davis/stellar-core/EPISODES.md

 - To Sail Beyond the Sunset
 - One Equal Temper of Heroic Hearts
 - Cities of Men
-- Drink Life to the Lees
+- I Shall Drink Life to the Lees
 - An Idle King
 - Alone, On Shore
 - The Sphere of Common Duties